About connectors

 Can I connect multiple accounts to the same tool?

-Each app uses one account per connector type, for example a single Slack account for a Slack connector.
+Each app uses one account per connector type, for example a single Gmail account for a Gmail connector or a single Slack account for a Slack connector.
 To connect to a different account, click the More actions icon and choose Switch account.

 How do permissions work for connectors?